opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `.`

-**. [object, &REST, call-args]**

-Call Java Object Method/Read FieldCall method of java object or read contend of object field.
+**Call Java Object Method/Read FieldCall method of java object or read contend of object field.**

+**(.  object &REST call-args)**

 **builtin function** defined at  **class io.opsit.explang.Funcs$DOT**

 ### `.N`

-**.N [class, &OPTIONAL, arglist, typeslist]**

-Return New Class Instance.
+**Return New Class Instance.**

+**(.N  class &OPTIONAL arglist typeslist)**

 Optional arglist and typeslist parameters specify parameters to be passed to cosnstructor and their types.
 When typelist not given it tries to find most narrowly matching constructor on the basis of types of the arguments in arglist.
 If typeslist is provided exactly matching constructor will be used.

 **builtin function** defined at  **class io.opsit.explang.Funcs$DOTN**

 ### `.S`

-**.S [class, &REST, call-args]**

-Call Static Java Method/Read Static FieldCall method of java object or read contend of object field.
+**Call Static Java Method/Read Static FieldCall method of java object or read contend of object field.**

+**(.S  class &REST call-args)**

 **builtin function** defined at  **class io.opsit.explang.Funcs$DOTS**

 ### `CLASS`

-**CLASS [class-spec]**
+**Return Class by Class Name.Return class object according to it's fully qualified class name.**

+**(CLASS  class-spec)**

-Return Class by Class Name.Return class object according to it's fully qualified class name. class-spec may be string, symbol or any object,which string representation will be used
+class-spec may be string, symbol or any object,which string representation will be used

 **builtin function** defined at  **class io.opsit.explang.Funcs$CLASS**